stalwartlabs/.github/profile/README.md

 ---

-Stalwart Labs Ltd. is a very small team consisting of just [one developer](https://github.com/mdecimus), who has been implementing email protocols in C since the mid-90s.
+Stalwart Labs Ltd. is a very small team consisting of just [one developer](https://github.com/mdecimus), who has been implementing email software in C since the mid-90s.

 Sponsorship
 ---

-All the mail server components and libraries released so far have been written by a single person without any external funding, so if you like the project please consider [becoming a sponsor](https://github.com/sponsors/stalwartlabs).
+All mail server components and libraries released so far have been written by a single person without any external funding, so if you like the project please consider [becoming a sponsor](https://github.com/sponsors/stalwartlabs).

 Thank you!